80 USD oil is not cheap

 We can pay but we feel the impact of it for real.
 It’s not like morning coffee.

-Are companies still taking important decisions on their fleet or other stuff because of energy prices?
+Are companies still making important decisions on their fleet or other stuff because of energy prices?
 You sure can bet on it.
-Saving energy is still a big topic that pays professional called energy consultants pretty damn well.
+Saving energy is still a big topic that pays professionals called energy consultants pretty damn well.
 I know what I am talking about.
 When I first went independent, the first thing I did was energy consultancy.

 Let’s put it into numbers.
 In 1998, the annual average WTI oil price was USD 11.91.
-In January 1st, 2014 USD that number would be USD 17.10.
+On January 1st, 2014 USD that number would be USD 17.10.
 Today, WTI is at 78,45.
-That’s 450% of the 1998 real world level.
+That’s 450% of the 1998 real-world level.
 That was cheap and investment decisions were still being made at levels slightly above that.

 So, energy is expensive.

 What is the problem then?
-Well, it’s not expensive enough for some folks out there that need energy prices at some astronomical level in order to make their bad project look good, or, at least, worthwhile.
-Those who need energy madness in order to get their failing national budgets back into shape.
-Those who need super high prices in order to justify their otherwise completely useless services.
+Well, it’s not expensive enough for some folks out there that need energy prices at some astronomical level to make their bad project look good, or, at least, worthwhile.
+Those who need energy madness to get their failing national budgets back into shape.
+Those who need super high prices to justify their otherwise completely useless services.

 Let’s face it.
 High energy prices are a disease.
 They inhibit human activity and make every move a pain.
 But they are also an incredible amplifier.

-Pain, and those prices clearly are a pain, creates stimulation.
-Clearly not the stimulation most of us would find pleasant but this is precisely the trick.
+Pain and those prices are a pain, create stimulation.
+Not the stimulation most of us would find pleasant but this is precisely the trick.
 Most humans are lazy and too damn comfy to do anything about pretty much anything as long as the pain level has not passed a certain threshold.

 I react to pain pretty quickly – well, at least, the economic sort of pain.
 I just hate throwing money after something if a cheaper and often better solution is available.
 A good example would be telecommunication.

-I am a heavy long distance caller.
+I am a heavy long-distance caller.
 It’s every day and I can hang on the phone with someone from South Africa or in the US for an hour.
 Before the advent of good VOIP solutions, my phone bill was a major budget item both personally and professionally.
-It really pissed me off.
+It pissed me off.

 This is what I am talking about.
-It might take a while and maybe we have to hang with the old, bad, horrible and expensive thing for a whole while as it takes time for innovation to eventually bestow new things on us.
+It might take a while and maybe we have to hang with the old, bad, horrible, and expensive things for a whole while as it takes time for innovation to eventually bestow new things on us.

-This is the case in energy.
-High energy prices – and USD 80.- sure looks damn high – to me at least – are the most potent stimulation all those innovators out there can get as for them it’s an opportunity to find new solutions and the opportunity to make a green.
+This is the energy case.
+High energy prices – and USD 80.- it sure looks damn high – to me at least – are the most potent stimulation all those innovators out there can get as for them it’s an opportunity to find new solutions and the opportunity to make green.

 So, will the oil price fall now because of the impact of all those new things that have been festering for many years?